+With inflation forecast to reach 1 million percent in 2018, Maduro in August lowered the official exchange rate of the currency by 95 percent — one of history’s greatest devaluations — and redenominated the money by lopping off five zeros.
+He also renamed the currency the “sovereign bolivar” and tied its value to the Petro, the world’s first state-issued cryptocurrency, which Maduro had introduced earlier.
+The U.S. calls the Petro a scam and has forbade Americans from purchasing it.
+The currency measures are a sign of Maduro’s growing desperation.
+When drones carrying explosives detonated over him during an August 2018 military parade, the televised assassination attempt showed how tenuous his grip on power may be.
 Maduro, 55, overwhelmingly won a new six-year term in a May 20 election widely seen as a charade.
 U.S. Vice President Mike Pence called it a "sham."
 Most of the opposition either boycotted the contest or were barred from entering it.
 Many Venezuelans didn't bother to vote: The electoral authority said turnout was 48 percent, the lowest in two decades.
-Hundreds of thousands have fled to nearby countries in response to a violent crackdown on street protests, the lack of jobs and the inability to feed their families.
+Many hundreds of thousands have fled to nearby countries in response to a violent crackdown on street protests, the lack of jobs and the inability to feed their families.
 In 2017, one aid agency said more than 11 percent of children under age 5 were suffering from moderate to severe malnutrition, yet Maduro has rejected humanitarian aid.
 Oil output has plunged to 1940s levels, partly for lack of money for maintenance but also because famished workers have grown too weak for heavy labor.
 Late last year, Venezuela defaulted on a portion of its debt.
 That included the $3 billion in so-called hunger bonds that Goldman Sachs Group Inc. bought at a deep discount, leading to criticism it was helping finance a regime that prioritized paying bondholders over feeding starving Venezuelans.
 Creditors have begun seizing the assets of the state oil company.
-The U.S. and European Union have imposed sanctions against the country for human-rights abuses, political repression and graft.
-Early this year, Venezuela introduced the world’s first state-issued cryptocurrency, the Petro.
-The U.S. called it a scam and promptly forbade Americans from purchasing it.
-While Venezuela no longer publishes basic statistics, the International Monetary Fund estimated that inflation exceeded 2,400 percent in 2017 and would zoom higher in 2018.
+The U.S. and the European Union have imposed sanctions against the country for human-rights abuses, political repression and graft.
 In a ranking of countries by corruption level, the non-profit group Transparency International puts Venezuela at number 169 out of 180 nations.

 Chavez, a former paratrooper jailed for two years after leading a failed coup in 1992, was first elected president in 1998 and revolutionized Venezuelan politics with fiery anti-U.S. rhetoric.
 He nationalized thousands of companies or their assets, reducing the country’s capacity to produce anything but oil.
 He channeled revenue to the poor and expanded Venezuela’s influence in the region by doling out cheap oil.
 He used widespread support to transform a pluralistic democracy into a largely authoritarian system.
 With the oil bonanza’s end in 2014, Maduro could no longer rely on oil revenue, which accounts for 95 percent of foreign-currency earnings, to pay for imports, creating widespread scarcities.
 As discontent grew, Maduro and his allies have retained power in part by jailing opponents and curtailing press freedoms.
 After the opposition won control of the parliament, Maduro last year stripped the body of its power and handed it to what the U.S. says is a puppet assembly.
 The U.S. has designated Maduro's vice president, Tareck El Aissami, a drug kingpin, making him one of the most senior government leaders of any country to be sanctioned this way.